Ireaurora/skycinemainterface/README.md

 In order to ensure that this interface is user-friendly, I decided to show the command keys needed to light up the various elements at the start, as soon as the page is loaded.
 This helps the user to have an initial understanding of how the web pages works and what it offers.
 In addition I created  “help” button that will remind the user of the command keys in case the user needs a reminder without having to re-load the page, losing pieces of information they loaded.

+COMMANDS:

+Lighting up function:
+Press:
+'P' to light up the inner circle
+'M' to light up the outer circle
+'L' to light up the top movie image
+'S' to light up the middle movie image
+'T' to light up the bottom movie image

 NEXT STEPS: